isomerpages/singapore-customs-cms/_businesses/Exporting Goods/Export Procedures.md

 				<p> ✔ Ensure product details (for example, HS code, quantity) are correctly declared. </p>
 				<p> ✔ Ensure you comply with all permit conditions stated in the permit. </p>
 				<p> ✔ Ensure your driver or transport service provider produces the permit for endorsement at the checkpoint if the permit bears such a condition. </p>
 				<p>✔ Ensure that you accurately declare the Country/Region of Origin.
-For more information, you may refer to Customs Circular No. 06/2025[Customs Circular No. 06/2025](/files/news-and-media/Circular_06_2025.pdf). </p>
+For more information, you may refer to [Customs Circular No. 06/2025](https://www.customs.gov.sg/files/news-and-media/Circular_06_2025.pdf). </p>
 				</div>
 				</li>
 				<li>